-If a borrower is participating in a school's year-abroad program or other off-campus program, and has not previously received a loan at that school, the school must provide entrance counseling information by mail before releasing loan proceeds.
+If a borrower is participating in a school's junior-year-abroad program or other off-campus program, and has not previously received a loan at that school, the school must provide entrance counseling information by mail before releasing loan proceeds.
 A school that offers correspondence coursework as part of its academic programs must also provide the information by mail before releasing loan proceeds.
-You may also pay an offcampus student if you've received documentation that the student has completed entrance counseling on a Web site that provides all the counseling information required by SFA regulations.